-The eventive-CO in (2a) can be paraphrased as an intransitive verb with the object's modifier as an adverb, while this is not possible with the referential-CO in (3a).
-There is thus no entailment relationship between the referential-CO and its assumed intransitive paraphrase with an adverb.
-This in turn means that modification of the CO in the eventive-CO is semantically comparable to modification of the verb, but modification of the object in the referential-CO is confined to the object NP.
-Observe that this difference in the property of the CO also determines the possibility of occurring with a manner adverb (Ogata 2008).
+As seen here, the EVENTIVE-CO in (2a) can be paraphrased as an intransitive verb with the object's modifier as an adverb, while this is not possible with the REFERENTIAL-CO in (3a).
+There is thus no entailment relationship between the REFERENTIAL-CO and its assumed intransitive paraphrase with an adverb.
+This in turn means that modification of the CO in the EVENTIVE-CO is semantically comparable to modification of the verb, but modification of the object in the REFERENTIAL-CO is confined to the object NP.
+Observe that this difference in the property of the CO also determines the possibility of occurring with a manner adverb (Ogata 2008):

-(5) a.
-Fred smiled a happy smile strangely.b.
+- (5) a.
+Fred smiled a happy smile strangely. - b.
 Fred sang a happy song strangely.

-As seen in (5a), unlike the referential-CO, when the CO of the eventive-CO is modified by an adjectival expression, we cannot have another manner adverb.
+As seen in (5a), unlike the REFERENTIAL-CO, when the CO of the EVENTIVE-CO is modified by an adjectival expression, we cannot have another manner adverb.
 This is because the CO modifier happy in (5a) already functions as a manner adverb for the predication.
-However, no such restriction exists in the referential-CO in (5b) since the CO modifier happy here is not interpreted as the manner adverb for the predication.
+However, no such restriction exists in the REFERENTIAL-CO in (5b) since the CO modifier happy here is not interpreted as the manner adverb for the predication.

-This main difference of the CO in terms of the referential property also induces differences in many syntactic phenomena like passivization, pronominalization, topicalization, and so forth as following examples from Massam (1990) (see Massam 1990, Matsumoto 1996).
+As such, the object of the EVENTIVE-CO is an eventive nominal while that of the REFERENTIAL-CO is a referential object.
+This main difference of the CO in terms of the referential property also induces differences in many syntactic phenomena like passivization, pronominalization, topicalization, and so forth (see Massam 1990, Matsumoto 1996, Real-Puigdollars 2008 also).
+For example, the EVENTIVE-CO in general does not license all these phenomena (data from Massam 1990):3